screenplaydev/docs/guides/graphite-cli/cli-command-reference.md

 * Post a string directly to the maintainers' Slack, where they can factor in your feedback, laugh at your jokes, cry at your insults, or test the bounds of Slack injection attacks.
 * Options:
   * `--with-debug-context`
-    * Include a blob of JSON descripting your repo's state to help with debugging.
+    * Include a blob of JSON describing your repo's state to help with debugging.
 Run `gt feedback state` to see what's included.

 ## `auth`